shaun2006/vlc-youtube_video_paly-fix/README.md

 Thanks for visiting.

-Pls do tell if any fix is required issues are open and answer and fix will be given soon as possiable.
+Pls do tell if any fix is required your issue will be resoled soon when possiable